HIV Among Gay and Bisexual Men

 - Most gay and bisexual men acquire HIV through having anal sex with an HIV positive person without using a condom or without taking daily medicine to prevent HIV called PrEP or without their partner taking medicine to treat HIV called PEP.
 Anal sex is the riskiest type of sex for getting or transmitting HIV.
 Receptive anal sex is 13 times as risky for acquiring HIV as insertive anal sex.
 Using condoms the right way every time and taking medicines to prevent or treat HIV each can reduce the risk of getting or transmitting HIV.
 Combining 2 or more options provides more protection from HIV and condoms also protect from some sexually transmitted diseases (STDs).

 - Gay and bisexual men are also at increased risk for other STDs, like syphilis, gonorrhea, and chlamydia.

 - Homophobia, stigma, and discrimination may place gay and bisexual men at risk for multiple physical and mental health problems and affect whether they seek and are able to obtain high-quality health services.

 What CDC Is Doing

-CDC continues to focus on HIV testing.
-To expand HIV prevention services for young gay and bisexual men of color, transgender youth of color, and their partners, CDC awarded $55 million over 5 years to 34 community-based organizations with strong links to these populations.
-This funding will be used to provide HIV testing to more than 90,000 young gay and bisexual men and transgender youth of color, with a goal of identifying more than 3,500 previously unrecognized HIV infections and linking those who are HIV-infected to care and prevention services.
-Additionally, CDC's MSM Testing Initiative seeks to identify at least 3,000 MSM with HIV who were previously unaware of their infection and link at least 85% to care.
+- Starting in 2011, CDC awarded $55 million over 5 years to 34 CBOs to provide HIV testing to more than 90,000 young gay and bisexual men of color and transgender youth of color with the goals of identifying more than 3,500 previously unrecognized HIV infections and linking those who have HIV to care and prevention services.

 No comments have been made.